smckech/lordcephei.github.io/pages/lmtut.md

 	$ lmf ctrl.ext −−rs=1,0

-this will create a file called *opt.ext*{: style="color: green"} which is the imaginary part of the dielectric function. the format of the file is:
+this will create a file called *opt.ext*{: style="color: green"} which is the imaginary part of the dielectric function.
+The format of the file is:

 	Energy εix εiy εiz